cloudfoundry/docs-dev-guide/deploy-apps/app-startup.html.md

 ##<a id='databases'></a>Start commands for Deploying while Migrating a Database ##

 Start commands are used in special ways when you migrate a database as part of an application deployment.
-See [Migrating a Database on Cloud Foundry](../services/migrate-db.html).
+See [Migrating a Database in Cloud Foundry](../services/migrate-db.html).